World's Largest Tobacco Company Is Investing In Medical Cannabis: Here's What To Know - Aurora Cannabis (NASDAQ:ACB), Avicanna (OTC:AVCNF)

 Zinger Key Points

-- Philip Morris International (PMI) is expanding its cannabis footprint through medical-focused partnerships with Avicanna and Aurora.
+- Philip Morris International (PMI)'s subsidiaries are expanding their cannabis footprint through medical-focused partnerships.

 - The company is avoiding recreational markets, instead prioritizing clinical validation, patient access and product innovation.